joewandy/peak-grouping-alignment/README.md

 MW.py -h

-To perform a simple matching using the simple (fast) approximate maximum-weighted matching:
+To perform a simple matching using the simple (fast) approximate maximum-weighted matching (MW):

 MW.py -i /path/to/input_dir -o /path/to/output_file -dmz 0.025 -drt 100